 - the costs of dealing with enquiries that do not turn into sales.

-7. Advertising agencies
+7. Using advertising agencies

-As a guide, consider using an agency if you plan to spend more than £10,000
+As a guide, consider using an agency if you plan to spend more than £10,000 on advertising

 - You can use an advertising agency, or a specialist media buying agency, to help you find the best channels and negotiate value for money.